RyanScottLewis/stag/README.md

 File**s**ystem **tag**s.

-Hierarchically tag filesystem entries and generate/synchronize a filesystem hierarchy of directories and symlinks based on the entries and tags.
+Hierarchically tag filesystem entries and generate/synchronize a filesystem hierarchy of directories and symlinks based on the tagged entries.

 The difference between the virtual filesystem and actual filesystem is calculated and only the changes are applied when synchronizing.